Solicitors for a share purchase agreement

 Entire share capital or investment?

-In wider terms, the above indicates there are so many variables with share purchase or sale agreements. among the most important relate to payment for shares and issues may include :-
+So, there are many variables with share purchase or sale agreements. among the most important relate to payment for shares and legal issues may include :-

 - when is payment due and will some be withheld?
 If so, what are the terms of any retention or earn out?

-- are any of the selling shareholders critical for then future of the business?
+- are any of the selling shareholders critical for the future of the business?
 If so, how can they be compelled to stay on after sale?

 Who owns what?